shinkira/BrewerMap/README.md

 * Consists of just one convenient M-file (no .mat files).
 * Requires only the standard ColorBrewer scheme name to select the colorscheme.
 * Supports all ColorBrewer colorschemes.
-* Interpolates the complete palette for each scheme (eg. Diverging = 15 colors).
+* Uses the complete palette for each scheme (eg. Diverging = 15 colors).
 * Outputs the MATLAB standard N-by-3 numeric RGB array.
 * Default length is the standard MATLAB default colormap length (same length as the current colormap).
 * Is compatible with all MATLAB functions that use colormaps (eg: "contourcmap").